Impact Engines Spur Multidisciplinary Research Innovation to Solve Global Challenges

-Northeastern University has selected its first cohort of Impact Engines to ignite measurable change in problem-solving, three of the five of which are led by engineering faculty.
-In support of Northeastern University’s Academic Plan, Impact Engines emphasize seamless collaboration across multi-expertise, inclusive networks.
+Northeastern University has selected its first cohort of Impact Engines to ignite measurable change in problem-solving.
+Three of the five are led by engineering faculty.
+Impact Engines emphasize seamless collaboration across multi-expertise, inclusive networks.
 Innovation emerges organically wherever challenges and research partnerships intersect.
 Each Impact Engine focuses on a specific problem in the world and seeks to “move the needle” with respect to that problem.

 Hyperlocal data is critically needed to make sound policy decisions and recommendations for air pollution control, environmental justice, and urban infrastructure improvement at the city level.